-Our ICs are used as components in communications devices in various markets.
+Our ICs are used as components in electronic devices in various markets.
 As a result, we have devoted and expect to continue to devote a large amount of resources to develop products based on new and emerging technologies and standards that will be commercially introduced in the future.
-Research and development expense for the nine months ended September 27, 2003 was \$33.4 million, or 15.5% of revenues.
-A number of large companies in the communications industry are actively involved in the development of these new technologies and standards.
+Research and development expense for the fiscal quarter ended April 3, 2004 was \$18.1 million, or 16.0% of revenues.
+A number of large companies are actively involved in the development of these new technologies and standards.
 Should any of these companies delay or abandon their efforts to develop commercially available products based on new technologies and standards, our research and development efforts with respect to these technologies and standards likely would have no appreciable value.
 In addition, if we do not correctly anticipate new technologies and standards, or if the products that we develop based on these new technologies and standards fail to achieve market acceptance, our competitors may be better able to address market demand than we would.
 Furthermore, if markets for these new technologies and standards develop later than we anticipate, or do not develop at all, demand for our products that are currently in development would suffer, resulting in lower sales of these products than we currently anticipate.
-For example, we have introduced to market the Aero Transceiver product for use in wireless phones operating on the GSM standard.
-The Aero Transceiver is also compatible with the GPRS standard, which we believe is the emerging data communications protocol for GSM based wireless phones.
-We cannot be certain that these standards will not change, thereby making our products unsuitable or impractical.
-Additionally, despite the published GSM/GPRS specifications, mobile phone network operators may demand increased performance beyond specifications for this highly competitive market.
-In the area of optical networking, our clock and data recovery integrated circuit operates within stringent specifications for high speed communications systems known as SONET.
-Changes to this standard could make our products uncompetitive or unsuitable to changing system requirements and result in our inability to sell these products.
+For example, we have introduced to market the Aero Transceiver product for use in wireless phones operating on the GSM/GPRS standard.
+We believe this market is now in the early stages of adopting a new standard called Enhanced Data Rates for Global Evolution (EDGE) that will allow for enhanced data generation and transmission using mobile handsets.
+Forecasters expect this market to have early stage shipments in the latter half of 2004, with accelerating adoption in 2005.
+We are currently working on extending our Aero family to meet this new and emerging standard.
+We cannot be certain that our development efforts will be successful.
+Even if our development efforts are successful, we cannot be certain that this standard will not change and thereby make our products unsuitable or impractical.
+As an additional example, our MCU products are based on an 8-bit processor architecture.
+Should customers decide they need a higher performance 16-bit processor, then our products would be unsuitable and we would not realize sales from that opportunity.